FraunhoferIOSB/FROST-Server/README.md

 We have extended the official test suit with extra tests that can be found [here](https://github.com/FraunhoferIOSB/ets-sta10).
 The official test suit is fully passed.
-See the wiki page [features](https://github.com/FraunhoferIOSB/SensorThingsServer/wiki/Features) for more details.
+See the wiki page [features](https://github.com/FraunhoferIOSB/FROST-Server/wiki/Features) for more details.

 ## The very short and crude installation instructions

-See the [wiki](https://github.com/FraunhoferIOSB/SensorThingsServer/wiki) for longer installation instructions.
+See the [wiki](https://github.com/FraunhoferIOSB/FROST-Server/wiki) for longer installation instructions.

 ### Compiling

-1. Checkout the project from github: `git clone https://github.com/FraunhoferIOSB/SensorThingsServer.git`
+1. Checkout the project from github: `git clone https://github.com/FraunhoferIOSB/FROST-Server.git`
-2. Go to the project root (The top-most directory with a pom.xml) `cd SensorThingsServer`
+2. Go to the project root (The top-most directory with a pom.xml) `cd FROST-Server`
 3. Give the command `mvn clean install`
-   This should build the war file in `SensorThingsServer/target/`
+   This should build the war file in `FROST-Server.HTTP/target/`

 ### Database installation